ยท7 min read

 Project Scope & Goals

-My question was straightforward: Can someone with zero machine learning experience create a model that improves AI-isolated drums?
-I'm documenting this journey not because I have all the answers, but because the process itself is fascinating.
+My question was straightforward: Can someone with zero machine learning experience vibe code a model that improves AI-isolated drums?
+I documented this journey not because I had all the answers, but because the process itself proved fascinating.

-The goal is to build a machine learning algorithm that can take low-quality, AI-isolated drum stems (like those from Demucs) and enhance them to match the quality of actual isolated drum tracks.
+The goal was to build a machine learning algorithm that could take low-quality, AI-isolated drum stems (like those from Demucs) and enhance them to match the quality of actual isolated drum tracks.
 Think of it as "drum upscaling" rather than isolation.

-I'm not trying to extract drums from mixed tracks - that problem has already been tackled by tools like Demucs.
-Instead, I'm focusing on taking those existing AI isolations and making them sound professional enough for actual music production use.
+I wasn't trying to extract drums from mixed tracks - that problem has already been tackled by tools like Demucs.
+Instead, I focused on taking those existing AI isolations and making them sound professional enough for actual music production use.

 Creating a Training Dataset